 This plan is established under the following laws and authorities for emergency management:

-- Vice President Services Emergency Management Policy VPS-50
+- Vice-President, Services and Sustainability Emergency Management Policy VPS-50

 - Quebec Civil Protection Act, R.S.Q., c.
 S-2.3

 - Act respecting Occupational health and safety, R.S.Q., c.
 S-2.1